hpcleuven/VscDocumentation/source/leuven/wice_advanced_guide.rst

 Environment propagation
 -----------------------

-Slurm jobs now start in a clean environment which corresponds to your login environment, i.e. with only those additional variables that you defined in your ``~/.bashrc`` file.
+Slurm jobs start in a clean environment which corresponds to your login environment, i.e. with only those additional variables that you defined in your ``~/.bashrc`` file.
 Environment variables that happen to be set in the session from which you submit the job are no longer propagated to the job.